askarbol/COSC310_Individual/README.md

-# COSC 310 Assignment 2
+# COSC 310 Assignment 3 (I know the reposity is named 2, we used the same one)

 ![Cute lil robot!](https://upload.wikimedia.org/wikipedia/commons/7/75/Kawaii_robot_power_clipart.svg)